Josef Kamper

 Josef Kamper (3 April 1925 – 2 February 1984) was an international motorcycle speedway rider from Austria.
 He was a member of the Austria national speedway team.

 Speedway career

-He rode for the first time during the Spring of 1940 but then became an aircraft manufacturer during World War II.
+Kamper rode for the first time during the Spring of 1940 but then became an aircraft manufacturer during World War II.

 Kamper was a five times champion of Austria after winning the Austrian Individual Speedway Championship in 1953, 1955, 1957, 1958 and 1959.